Pi2048/havedane/README.md

 The html directory contains the web application (HTML/CSS/JS/PHP).
 Place its contents in your web root.

 THe bin directory contains the scripts that process incoming emails.
-Place iets contents in /root/bin.
+Place its contents in /root/bin.